Select Page

 Availability & Current Delivery: Decade Packs are not available yet.
 Upon release, delivery will be email-based and non-refundable.
 To support beta development, the pricing structure is as follows:

-• 1 x QAE Decade Pack: $10
+• 1 x QAE Decade Pack: $20

-• 3 x QAE Decade Packs: $23
+• 3 x QAE Decade Packs: $48 β€” 20% saving

-• 10 x QAE Decade Packs: $50
+• 6 x QAE Decade Packs: $72 β€” 40% saving

-(Backstitch Pages 2016-2025 as individual PDFs and as a single 10 page PDF, QAE Report Summaries, Most Recent QAE Report)
+(Back-Stitch Pages 2016-2025 as individual PDFs and as a single 10-page PDF, QAE Report Summaries, Most Recent QAE Report)

 I am a solo developer and this is a work-in-progress beta release.
-The QAE Project became more interesting and complex as it unfolded β€” there is much to do near term to stabilise and refine the products based on early feedback.
+The QAE Project became more interesting and complex as it unfolded in recent months and now there is much to do in the near term to stabilize and refine templates and this webpage / website.
+This will be tackled in conjunction with user feedback.

-The Decade Packs will be released in limited numbers during the beta phase to fund ongoing development and automation.
+The QAE Decade Packs will be released in limited numbers during the beta phase to fund ongoing development.
 Pricing is intentionally accessible, with the option to maintain annual Decade Pack updates each January.
-The intention is straightforward β€” a fair price for a decent product that delivers some genuine value.

 QAE Website Quick Links to Key Details & Downloads